SmithsonianWorkshops/2018-06-12-nmnh/_episodes/13-automation.md

 > ## Bonus Exercise (Advanced)
 >
 > If you have time after completing the previous two exercises, use `run_variant_calling.sh` to run the variant calling pipeline
 > on the full-sized trimmed FASTQ files.
-You should have a copy of these already in `/pool/genomics/username/dc_workshop/data/trimmed_fastq` but if
+You can find a copy of the files in `/data/genomics/workshops/data_carpentry_genomics/dc_sampledata_lite/solutions/wrangling-solutions/trimmed_fastq`.
-> you dont, there is a copy in `/data/genomics/workshops/data_carpentry_genomics/dc_sampledata_lite/solutions/wrangling-solutions/trimmed_fastq`.
 {: .challenge}